 EMSA desires that its contractor take significant steps to improve access to the 9-1-1 system and participate in community education programs emphasizing preventative health care.
 These programs are to be made available to schools and community groups.
 It is EMSA's expectation that the contractor will plan such programs working collaboratively with EMSA and/or the American Heart Association, the American Red Cross, other public-safety and EMS-related groups.
-The contractor also eurrently shall provides a dedicated public information officer for EMSA's western division.
-And also fund a position in the Eastern Division.
+The contractor also currently_shall providesprovide a dedicated public information officer for EMSA's western division, and fund a position in the Eastern Division.